OmarMiniesy/Notes/Regular Expressions/Anchors.md

 ### General Notes

-These are used to denote the beginning or the end of an expression or word.
+These are used to denote the beginning or the end of an expression or word in [[Regular Expressions]].

 ---
 ##### Caret `^`